 |CRIM 783||Statistics II||3|

 Students must apply 6 credits of thesis to the degree.
 A thesis proposal must be submitted to the graduate director prior to registering for thesis credits.
-The master's thesis must be defended orally before a committee of three faculty appointed by the graduate director.
+The master's thesis must be defended orally before a committee of three faculty.
+The committee chair and at least one member must be CLS graduate faculty.

 Students must follow the thesis enrollment policy of the university and once enrolled in CRIM 799 Master's Thesis, maintain continuous enrollment as specified in Academic Policies.